 The Council aims to use its resources to deliver that which is over and above what would otherwise be delivered.
-The intention is to complement and add to existing services rather than to displace or compete.
+The intention is to complement and add to existing services rather than to displace or compete and to encourage collaboration and joint working to achieve resilience and shared benefits.
 A broad awareness of other relevant cultural services is necessary to ensure that new and developing proposals add value in the right way.